AlekseySh/comp/Readme.md

 ### Downaload resulted TRAIN and TEST files
-To avoid wasting time on generating and formatting files, you can download ones: [todo1](link1.com) and [todo2](link2.com).
+To avoid wasting several hours on generating and formatting files, you can download ones: [todo1](link1.com) and [todo2](link2.com).
 You can easily verify that the data in the tables doesn't contain data leak and data from datasets that aren't available to other participants.
 Please, after downloading this files just store them as `data/train*.pkl` and `data/test*.pkl`.

 ## 2. Model training